 What Did The Study Find?

 The Uppsala University of Sweden is the oldest university of the Nordic countries and offers courses in Science and Technology, Medicine, Humanity and Social Sciences.
 Researchers at Uppsala University investigated whether sleep deprivation may impair or alter an individual’s food purchasing choices based on its established tendency to impair higher-level thinking and to increase hunger.

-Sleep-deprived men purchased significantly more calories (+9%) and grammes (+18%) of food than they did after one night of sleep.
-The researchers also measured blood levels of ghrelin, finding that the hormone’s concentration was higher after total sleep deprivation; however, this increase did not correlate with food purchasing behaviour.
+Sleep-deprived men purchased significantly more calories (+9%) and grams (+18%) of food than they did after one night of sleep.
+The researchers also measured blood levels of ghrelin, finding that the hormone’s concentration was higher after total sleep deprivation; however, this increase did not correlate with food purchasing behavior.

-Their finding provides a strong rationale for suggesting that patients with concerns regarding caloric intake and weight gain maintain a healthy, normal sleep schedule.
+Their finding provides a strong rationale for suggesting that patients with concerns regarding caloric intake and weight gain should maintain a healthy and normal sleep schedule.

-Findings from a study published in the journal Nature Communications that found losing sleep can make you more likely to crave junk foods rather than healthy foods.
+Findings from a study published in the journal Nature Communications found that losing sleep can make you more likely to crave junk food rather than healthy food.
 Other studies have linked poor sleeping habits to increased appetites.